 Do you need an assistant?
 I don’t work with an assistant on the street, for commercial work I already have an assistant.

 Do you have a book of your photography available?
-I am working on a book of photographs taken in London.
+I am working on a book of photographs taken in London called "All that life can afford".
 I hope to have this published before Christmas 2015.

 Do you run into any trouble taking photographs of strangers?
 Very rarely.
 I have learned to be quick and discreet photographing in public.
 If I am ever stopped or asked about what I am doing, I try to be polite and move on as quickly as possible.